Life Insurance Custodian: What Is It? Do You Need One?

 - Make withdrawals from the assets for the benefit of the minor (for items such as tuition, educational expenses, medical expenses, etc.)

-- Purchase stocks, mutual funds, bonds, or other securities on behalf of the minor
+- Purchase stocks, mutual funds, bonds, or other investment securities on behalf of the minor

 How is a guardian different from a custodian?